 Difficulty: Easy.
 Flat stone-dust rail trail.

-To Start from Lehigh Crossing Park [Eastern End]; From I-90 take exit 45 to I-490 west.
+To Start from Lehigh Crossing Park in Victor [Eastern End]; From I-90 take exit 45 to I-490 west.
 Quickly take exit 29 to Route 96 and head left.
 Travel 1.8 miles and turn right on Route 251.
 The Park entrance is on your right.

-To Start from the West River Road parking area [Western End]; From I-390 take exit 11 to Route 251 west for 3.7 miles.
+To Start from the West River Road parking area in Caledonia [Western End]; From I-390 take exit 11 to Route 251 west for 3.7 miles.
 Turn left on River Rd and travel 1.5 miles to the trailhead on your left just before the Centerpoint Transfer Station.
 Across from the Livingston Office Park.
 No trail sign.

 The Lehigh Valley Trail begins west of the Genesee River and follows the rail bed of the old 1892 Lehigh Valley RR.
 Also referred to as the Black Diamond Trail because the rail line used to haul clean burning anthracite coal, known as "Black Diamonds".
 Before crossing the Genesee River it intersects with the north-south Genesee Valley Greenway .
 At Rochester Junction you can travel along the Lehigh Valley Trail; North Branch as it heads north to Rochester where it connects to the Erie Canalway Trail; Syracuse- Rochester and Erie Canalway Trail; Rochester-Buffalo .
 In Victor the trail crosses paths with the Auburn Trail before ending at Lehigh Crossing Park.
 For more information visit; LEHIGH VALLEY TRAIL .